 Stroll along Reynisfjara Black Sand Beach.

-The famous Reynisfjara Black Sand Beach is located in Vik–in fact, you’ll probably be able to walk there from where you’re staying–but it deserves a separate mention.
+Visiting he famous Reynisfjara Black Sand Beach is one of the best things to do in Vik–in fact, you’ll probably be able to walk there from where you’re staying–but it deserves a separate mention.

 If you’ve seen photos of dramatic black sand beaches framed with basalt columns from Iceland… you’ve almost certainly seen photos of Reynisfjara.